Brick Mansions

-Brick Mansions is a 2014 action film starring Paul Walker, David Belle, RZA, also starring Goûchy Boy, Catalina Denis and Carlo Rota.
+Brick Mansions is a 2014 action film starring Paul Walker, David Belle, RZA, Goûchy Boy, Catalina Denis and Carlo Rota.
 The film was directed by Camille Delamarre and written by Luc Besson, Robert Mark Kamen and Bibi Naceri.
-It is a remake of the 2004 French film District 13, in which Belle had also starred.

-Brick Mansions was released on April 25, 2014, five months after Walker's death on November 30, 2013 and has a dedication to him at the start of the credits.
-This was Walker's penultimate film, followed by his final film appearance in Furious 7.
+A co-production between France, Canada and the United States, it is a remake of the 2004 French film District 13, in which Belle had also starred.
+This movie was released on April 25, 2014, five months after Walker's death on November 30, 2013, and is dedicated to him.
+This was Walker's last fully completed film before his death and his penultimate film, followed by his final film appearance in Furious 7.